 How to become a Member

-In accordance with the Bylaws of the American Osler Society Inc., “Active Membership shall be open to individuals who have demonstrated an interest in the principles and values of William Osler and a dedication to the history of medicine or the medical humanities.
-Individuals noted for their medical science or humanism may be considered for Active Membership if they have attended at least one annual meeting at which they have presented a paper, or have attended at least five (5) annual meetings over an eight (8) year period and have demonstrated active commitment to the purposes of the Society through scholarship or other professional activities.
+In accordance with the Bylaws of the American Osler Society Inc., “Active membership shall be open to individuals who have demonstrated an interest in the principles and values of William Osler and a dedication to the history of medicine or the medical humanities.
+Individuals noted for their medical science or humanism may be considered for Active Membership if they have attended at least one annual meeting at which they have presented a paper, or have attended two (2) annual meetings and have demonstrated active commitment to the purposes of the Society through scholarship or other professional activities.
 To be elected, an individual must receive a 75 percent affirmative vote of the Board of Governors.
 Applicants for membership who are 75 years or older must remain on Active status for at least 10 years before electing to become an Emeritus Member.

 Student Membership shall be open to undergraduate and graduate students and trainees (residents and fellows) who have demonstrated an interest in the principles and values of William Osler, and in the history of medicine or the medical humanities.
 No dues or meeting registration fees will be charged until student members have completed their formal training.
 Student members may be considered for Active Membership at the completion of their training if they have presented a paper at an annual meeting.
 Winners of the William Bennett Bean Award will be inducted automatically as student members in the year they present their Bean paper.
 Student members shall be elected by a 75 percent affirmative vote by the Board of Governors.